The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/savage-encounter-tips.md

 Your second use of Delirium will occur during the first Phaser mechanic.
 If you aren't confident in perfectly rolling your GCD here, you can shift Delirium forward or backward by one GCD in your opener so that this use occurs after a completed Souleater combo and finishes before the final boss-centered AoE hits.

 The first hit of Anti-Air can be zeroed out as detailed above.
 Note that you may not have room to do this, depending on the strategy; either both tanks must stack together and invuln the circular tankbusters, or both party stacks need to be in the same corner so that the tanks can take the center and the opposite corner.
-A PLD cotank may also be able to give you room if their Requiescat window lines up with the mechanic.
+A PLD co-tank may also be able to give you room if their Requiescat window lines up with the mechanic.

 Using Rampart as the large circle AoE indicators flash after brambles will allow it to last through the following Phaser while also being available to use again for the Devouring Dark at the end of the phase.